scotthansonde/papascott-gatsby/src/posts/2019-09-30-fruit-fly-trap.markdown

 date: 2019-09-30T19:48:28.864Z
 title: Fruit Fly Trap
 ---
-We left some cut flowers in the house too long, and the flowers wilted and the kitchen is full of fruit flies.
+We left some cut flowers in the house too long.
+The flowers wilted and the kitchen is now full of fruit flies.
 I made a fruit fly trap with a glass of apple vinegar (with a few drops of dish soap) covered with plastic wrap with some pin holes.

 ![Glass of apple vinegar covered with plastic wrap with pin holes](/assets/fruitflytrap.jpg "Fruit Fly Trap")